archlinux/signstar/nethsm-cli/README.md

 ### Metrics

-The metrics for a device can only be retrieved by a user in the "Metrics" role.
+The metrics for a device can only be retrieved by a system-wide user in the "Metrics" role.

 ```bash
 nethsm metrics